wansors/lightweight-config-server/docs/index.md

 Lightweight Config Server implements the same endpoints as Spring Cloud Config Server with the same outputs.
 However this application boots faster and consume less memory, ideal for k8s environments!.

+The core uses https://github.com/smallrye/smallrye-config to generate the configurations.

 This project uses Quarkus, the Supersonic Subatomic Java Framework (https://quarkus.io/).

+In order to make a transition from spring cloud config server to Lightweight Config Server, the port, the monitoring path, etc are the same that on Spring.

 ## How it works?